OpenFreeEnergy/openfreeenergy.github.io/_posts/2024-02-28-kartograf.md

 Concluding, in this blog post, we discussed Kartograf's theory and showed you, how you can use Kartograf, customize it to your needs, and even seamlessly integrate it into your openFE workflow.

-This work is licensed under CC BY 4.0
+This work is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).